Presenting a List of Choices in a LightSwitch Application

 In the Choice List dialog box, enter the following values, and then choose the OK button.

-When this field appears, users can open a list that contains the three Display Name values that you entered.
+When the ContactType field appears in your application, users can choose from a list that contains the three Display Name values that you entered.

 In this procedure, you created a choice list that offers three possible values.
-The choices appear at run time as a list that has three text values, but the data is still stored in its native data type, Integer.
+The data is stored in its native data type, Integer (as shown in the Value column of the Choice List dialog box), but the choices appear at run time as a list with three text values.
 LightSwitch handles the conversion for you so that you don’t need to write any code.

-You can also create choice lists in which the value and the display name are the same data type.
+You can also create choice lists in which the value and the display name have the same data type.
 For example, you might want to provide a fixed list of destination cities in a travel application.
 In this case, both the values that are presented to the user and the values that are stored in the data source would be of type String.
-If you use a choice list, users can't enter a city that isn't in the list.
+However, note that if you use a choice list, users can't enter a city that isn't in the list.

 In the next lesson, you’ll learn how to validate data entry.